Cell and Molecular Biology Home / Academics / Graduate Studies / One-Year Masters Program / Masters Frequently Asked Questions

 Q: What happens after I submit my application?

 A: The committee will begin reviewing complete applications in early February.
 Acceptances will be made on a rolling basis, and applicants who are waitlisted may receive an offer as late as early August.
-Applications that are not complete by the deadline of June 28, 2018 will not be considered for review.
-Applicants who are waitlisted may continue to submit updated transcripts and/or standardized test results until August 1, 2018.
+Applicants who are waitlisted may continue to submit updated transcripts and/or standardized test results.